Chill is for chronically ill people in their 20s and 30s. This has generated a few questions.

 Isn’t illness the same for everybody?

-Illness affects people differently at different stages of life.
+No. Illness affects differently people differently.
+It can also affect different people differently at different stages of life.
 The battles and losses are different.
 Younger adults may lose things that older adults secured in a healthier past, such as friends, education, a career, or children.